razvanstanga/node-red-contrib-eztimer/README.md

 #### Ramdomisation of times

 Both on and off times can be randomised by ticking "Use random time within offset period".
-For example, if you specify dusk with and offset of -60 minutes, every day a message will be generated at a random time in a 60 minute window before dusk.
+For example, if you specify dusk with an offset of -60 minutes, every day a message will be generated at a random time in a 60 minute window before dusk.

 #### Inputs